 The first thing you notice when you pass through the Hollywood Studios turnstiles is the laid-back California attitude.
 Palm-lined Hollywood Boulevard oozes glamour—but in a casual way that makes you feel as if you belong, even without your slinky Michael Kors jersey and Jimmy Choos.

-appeal.
+When the park opened in May 1989 its name was Disney–MGM Studios.
+Disney changed the name in 2008 to broaden its appeal.
 Unlike the first movie theme park—Universal Studios in California—Hollywood Studios combined Disney detail with MGM's motion-picture legacy and Walt Disney's own animated classics.
 Imagineers built the park with real film and television production in mind, and during its first decade, the Studios welcomed films like Ernest Saves Christmas and TV shows like Wheel of Fortune to its soundstages.